celo-org/docs/docs/celo-codebase/protocol/identity/metadata.md

 ---
-title: Metadata
+title: Celo Metadata and Claims
+description: How the Celo protocol's metadata and claims feature makes it possible to connect on-chain with off-chain identities.
 ---
+# Metadata and Claims

-The Celo protocol's **metadata and claims** feature makes it possible to connect on-chain with off-chain identities.
+How the Celo protocol's **metadata and claims** feature makes it possible to connect on-chain with off-chain identities.

-Use cases include:
+## Use Cases

 - Tools want to present public metadata supplied by a validator or validator group as part of a list of candidate groups, or a list of current elected validators.
 - Governance Explorer UIs may want to present public metadata about the creators of governance proposals